Traditional Metal Braces

 Schedule a Free Consultation Today

 Most children should have a complete orthodontic evaluation by the time they are 7.
 This gives our expert in orthodontics in Houston an opportunity to make recommendations that can prevent future dental problems.
 However, age does not need to be a barrier to effective treatment options, and we welcome patients of all ages to our office.
-For all of your orthodontics needs, visit us at Antoine Dental Center.
+For all of your orthodontic needs, visit us at Antoine Dental Center.

 Don’t continue living with misaligned and crooked teeth, contact our dental office in Houston today to schedule an appointment for our orthodontic treatment.
 We look forward to helping you achieve the smile you’ve always dreamed of!